• Skip to primary navigation

 In addition to the main ingredients, you will need the following:

-If you don't have real lamb stock to hand you can make your own, using one stock cube per cup of boiling water.
+Lamb stock - If you don't have real lamb stock to hand you can make your own, using one stock cube per cup of boiling water.
 You will need sufficient stock to cover the meat and vegetables.
-If you can't get hold of a lamb stock cube, you can substitute this for a beef or even vegetable stock cube.
+If you can't get hold of a lamb stock cube, you can substitute this for a chicken or even vegetable stock cube.

-Heat the oil in a frying pan and brown it on both sides.
+Heat the oil in a frying pan and brown the lamb on both sides.

 Arrange a layer of potatoes on the bottom of your casserole dish.
 This will prevent the meat from sticking to the dish.